zagoli/capacitated-mapd/README.md

 $ make test
 ```

-Please note that some tests are particularly slow.
+Please note that some tests are particularly slow, it takes an average of one minute to run them all on my machine :-)

 ---